 In order to create the album cover, the band, in collaboration with MTV, launched a campaign to design

 the album cover by the band's fans.
 MTV published and produced the competition in which the band's fans were invited to create an original album cover and send it to the band.
-The final cover that won the contest was Alfredo Carlos famous doll.
-He designed the cover that will become on of the band's famous icon.
+The final cover that won the contest was Alfredo Carlos's famous doll.
+He designed the cover that will become one of the band's famous icons.
 In addition to Alfredo's work, 3 other covers were chosen that came out in different versions of the album.

 This is the band's first album that does not hold a hidden track at the end, instead, at the end of the